Import custom sales

 You can import custom sales data – e.g. your own e-commerce sales or sales from an unsupported distributor – using the Royalties HQ sales CSV template.
-For importing Amazon KDP, Lightning Source, or Findaway sales imports, see this help page instead.
+For importing Amazon KDP, Lightning Source, or InAudio (formerly Findaway) sales imports, see this help page instead.

 First, download the sales import template from the ‘Add New Sales’ page: